helrond/clbsj.org/_posts/2023-12-19-the-bible-and-settler-colonialism-in-palestine-and-beyond.md

 title: The Bible and Settler Colonialism in Palestine and Beyond
 time: '9:30am Eastern Time'
 ---

-Facing reality and forging a new paradigm
+**_Facing reality and forging a new paradigm_**

-an international consultation featuring Rev. Prof. Mitri Raheb, Founder and President of Dar al-Kalima University in Bethlehem and author of Decolonizing Palestine: The Land, The People, The Bible
+an international consultation featuring Rev. Prof. Mitri Raheb, Founder and President of Dar al-Kalima University in Bethlehem and author of _Decolonizing Palestine: The Land, The People, The Bible_

-Check back for information on respondents and information on how to register.
+**Check back for information on respondents and information on how to register.**

-The session will begin at 4:30pm in Palestine (EET), which is:
+The session will begin at 4:30pm in Palestine-Israel (EET), which is:
 - 6:30am in Los Angeles (PST)
 - 8:30am in Nashville (CST)
 - 9:30am in New York (EST)